DaffaSuadaa/DaffaSuadaa/README.md

 ### About Me

 My experience with data when I entered high school, where I developed a relational database and integrated it into a program.
-Since college, I got some work experience and all related to data, especially when I got the project, wich I had to get insight from more than 1 million data.
+Since college, I have had some work experience all related to data.
+Then I started to be interested in data analysis.

 I decided to take some certifications one of which is **[Google Data Analytics](https://coursera.org/share/58eed59e497d5976825f09ac9c26bcf1)**.